 Ingredient Notes and Substitutions

-- Cornbread – This casserole starts with our recipe for Jiffy cornbread with buttermilk.
+- Cornbread – This southern dressing casserole recipe starts with a base of jiffy skillet cornbread.
 It’s moist, fluffy, and just a tad tangy.
-However, you can make our Southern dressing recipe with store-bought alternatives or even dairy free cornbread.
+However, you can use store-bought alternatives, or even dairy free cornbread.

 - Broth – We prefer chicken broth, but vegetable or mushroom broth, and even chicken stock all serve the same purpose.